 It was a lot of work: the cleaning, the polishing, the buffing, putting all the prayer books in place, putting out the bags for the food drive, putting handouts in the pews, and labeling the seats in the pews.
 My good friend Lisa helped me with the last task.
 I like having those labels there, because then I know where people sit.
 If I need someone, I can go to them without having to ask someone else.
 It is my secret way of being independent as well as being well trained for anything that comes up.
 It’s like knowing where the exits, the fire alarms, and fire extinguisher are.
 You have to be prepared for anything.

 I also want to thank each and every one of you for my last 19 months of being cancer free.
 As we move into our Jewish New Year, let us hope it will be a sweet new year as well as a healthy one.

 L’shanah tovah shalom (to a good and peaceful year),

 Here is the answer to the question submitted in the September Consumer Vision.
 Judge Judy’s bailiff’s name is Mr. Bird.
 Congratulations to the following winners:

 Jo Smith of West Dennis, Massachusetts

-And now, here is your trivia question for the March Consumer Vision.
-Who was the first female on the space shuttle for the United States?
+And now, here is your trivia question for the October Consumer Vision.
+What is the layman’s term for amyotrophic lateral sclerosis?
 If you know the answer, please email email@example.com or call 508-994-4972.